islam-ky/website/content/_index.md

 draft: false
 ---

-# Welcome to Islamic Society of Cayman Islands

 Assalaamu Alaikum and welcome to the Islamic Society of Cayman Islands (ISCI).
 We are a vibrant Muslim community dedicated to serving the spiritual, educational, and social needs of Muslims in the Cayman Islands.

 ## Our Mission